-The next thing to really look into, is the competition your product or service faces.
+The next thing to consider is the competition your product or service faces.
 If it has a limited market – not too many people would stand in line to buy it – and you are competing with virtually the same product as supplied by other companies – then you’re going to have to either come up with a strong ‘hidden angle’ or else face defeat before you even begin…

-These are the keys to success in selling anything via direct mail – pin-pointing exactly who your buyers are, presenting your offer to them with an angle not being used by your competition, and concentrating all your sales efforts only on your most-likely prospects.
+These are the keys to success in selling anything via direct mail – pinpointing exactly who your buyers are, presenting your offer to them with an angle not being used by your competition, and concentrating all your sales efforts only on your most-likely prospects.

-A good list broker will ask a lot of questions and will likely want to see a sample of your mailing piece.
+A good list broker will ask many questions and likely want to see a sample of your mailing piece.
 Don’t be afraid to talk with these people – they’re in business to help you, and if they rent you a list that doesn’t make money for you, they figure you’ll not buy from them again, so it’s to their benefit to see that you get the right list for your mailing piece and offer.
-Most of them will even critique your mailing piece and offer, making suggestions for improvements when appropriate, and in general, act as a consultant to see that you realize a profit through their services.
+Most of them will even critique your mailing piece and offer, making suggestions for improvements when appropriate, and in general, act as a consultant to see you realize a profit through their services.

-Once you and the list broker have decided upon the mailing list best suited to your offer, he or she will generally require you to rent a minimum of 5,000 names but it really depends on the list source.
+Once you and the list broker have decided upon the mailing list best suited to your offer, he or she will generally require you to rent a minimum of 5,000 names, but it depends on the list source.
 The going prices will range from approximately $70 to $150 per thousand names.
 It might seem expensive, but not when you realize that the mailing list is the least expensive component of your direct mail project while at the same time the most important part.
 Look at your budget and your projected ROI to determine how much you can spend on your list.
 And don’t be afraid to tell your broker what your budget is.
 It will make their job easier if they know what you can afford.
-Always ask the accuracy guarantee of the list(s) you are renting and steer clear of any list vendor that will not offer you an accuracy guarantee in writing.
+Always ask for the accuracy guarantee of the list(s) you are renting and steer clear of any list vendor that will not offer you an accuracy guarantee in writing.

 So you see, the important thing is to get your offer to your most likely buyers.
-The only way to do this – the fastest, and least expensive way – is to work with a reputable mailing list broker and forget about all those various subscription deals and whatnot you’ll find online these days.
+The only way to do this – the fastest and least expensive way – is to work with a reputable mailing list broker and forget about all those various subscription deals and whatnot you’ll find online these days.

 The bottom-line reason for most of the failures in the direct mail business is simply that the beginner tries to cut corners by using less than the most productive mailing lists available.

-Remember: There has to be a hungry market for your product or service.
-You must project the most professional image of yourself or your company in all your sales letters, advertising and/or dealings with your prospective buyers.
-And you must know who your buyers are, and then concentrate your efforts to reach only those people with your offers… a reputable mailing list broker will help you find exactly who you need to reach.
+Remember: There must be a hungry market for your product or service.
+You must project the most professional image of yourself or your company in your sales letters, advertising and/or dealings with prospective buyers.
+And you must know who your buyers are and concentrate your efforts to reach only those people with your offers… a reputable mailing list broker will help you find exactly who you need to reach.